-- Policy dialogues will be held within the Coalition - Best practices and lessons learned from Belt and Road projects, as well as from other large-scale infrastructure development projects, would be

-- identified and disseminated, as well as share appropriate international policies, standards, and norms. - Building the capacity of Belt and Road stakeholders to understand the relevance of policy changes for sustainable Belt and Road investments and the use of relevant tools and methodologies.
-Tools of use could include Environmental Impact Assessment, Life Cycle Analysis, Inclusive Wealth, and Natural Capital Accounting. - Engaging with national investment promotion authorities and financial institutions on the regulatory environment that might be most conducive to fostering environmentally sustainable investment. - b) To strengthen the environmental governance for the Initiative.
+- Policy dialogues will be held within the Coalition - Best practices and lessons learned from Belt and Road projects, as well as from other large-scale infrastructure development projects, would be identified and disseminated, as well as share appropriate international policies, standards, and norms. - Building the capacity of Belt and Road stakeholders to understand the relevance of policy changes for sustainable Belt and Road investments and the use of relevant tools and methodologies.
+Tools of use could include Strategic Environmental Assessment, Environmental Impact Assessment, Life Cycle Analysis, Inclusive Wealth, and Natural Capital Accounting. - Engaging with institutional investors, national investment promotion authorities and financial institutions on the regulatory environment that might be most conducive to fostering environmentally sustainable investment and fiscal incentives to upscale financing. - b) To strengthen the environmental governance for the Initiative.

 There are undoubtedly differing opinions and political sensitivities around the Belt and Road Initiative.
-Some have criticized it as simply being a vehicle to promote Chinese interests overseas, and critics often point to the poor environmental track record of past Chinese investments in overseas projects.
+Critics often point to the poor environmental track record of past Chinese investments in overseas projects.

-China has shown a willingness to improve environmental performance and become a global leader on climate change and other issues.
-China looks to UN Environment as a source of expertise to help it and other Belt and Road countries to achieve their sustainable development goals.
+However, China has shown a willingness to improve environmental performance and become a global leader on climate change and other issues, and "The Belt and Road Ecological and Environmental Cooperation Plan" signals a desire to develop the Belt and Road Initiative sustainably.
+China looks to UN Environment Programme as a source of expertise to help it and other Belt and Road countries to achieve their sustainable development goals.

-UN Environment should not withhold such support but must maintain impartiality and apply international standards and norms for sustainable development.
-Of particular relevance is the need to assist China and partner Belt and Road countries to strengthen their environmental governance for the Initiative.
+UN Environment Programme should not withhold such support but must maintain impartiality and apply international standards and norms for sustainable development.
+Of particular relevance is the need to assist China and partner Belt and Road countries to strengthen their overall enabling policy frameworks through the adoption of green economy polices and planning instrument as well as environmental governance for the Initiative.
 The coalition of partners will serve as an important vehicle to facilitate dialogue amongst the partner institutions and in turn, the relevant countries and stakeholders.
-Empowering other stakeholders will also help to balance the influence of China in Belt and Road decision-making and ensure that investments are effectively harnessed to meet the needs of the countries in which they are being made.
+Empowering other stakeholders will also help to balance the interests of all stakeholders in Belt and Road decision-making and ensure that investments are effectively harnessed to meet the needs of the countries in which they are being made.

-UN Environment and its partners must make sure that our work on greening the Belt and Road Initiative presents a balanced view that highlights challenges as well as opportunities for sustainable development.
+UN Environment Programme and its partners must make sure that our work on greening the Belt and Road Initiative presents a balanced view that highlights challenges as well as opportunities for sustainable development.
 Working with different partners will help to ensure that a variety of different views are represented.
-UN Environment should also make an effort to seek funding from different donors to support engagement on the Belt and Road Initiative, including the private sector, philanthropies, and faith-based organizations, in addition to our traditional types of donors.
+UN Environment Programme should also make an effort to seek funding from different donors to support engagement on the Belt and Road Initiative, including the private sector, philanthropies, and faith-based organizations, in addition to our traditional types of donors.

-The result of this engagement is to have an effective governance of the Belt and Road initiative that is environmentally and socially responsible.
+The result of this engagement is to establish effective, environmentally and socially responsible governance of the Belt and Road Initiative.